-FIG. 5.
-Linewidth statistics of sample A (a,d), B (b,e), and C (c,f), with empirical cumulative distribution functions (ECDF, a-c) with 95% confidence intervals and linewidth histograms with log-normal fits (d-f).
-The values of the ECDFs for 100 MHz as well as the means (m), standard deviations (SD) and the standard errors (SE) of the mean are specified.
+Figure 5.
+Linewidth statistics of samples A (a,d), B (b,e), and C (c,f), with empirical cumulative distribution functions (ECDFs, a-c) with 95% confidence intervals and linewidth histograms with log-normal fits (d-f).
+The values of the ECDFs for 100 MHz as well as the means (m), standard deviations (SD), and the standard errors of the mean (SE) are specified.